apache/nifi/nifi-extension-bundles/nifi-standard-bundle/nifi-standard-processors/src/main/resources/docs/org.apache.nifi.processors.standard.IdentifyMimeType/additionalDetails.md

 * application/zip
 * application/x-lzh

-An example value for the Config Body property that will identify a file whose contents start with "abcd" as MIME Type " custom/abcd" and with extension ".abcd" would look like the following:
+An example value for the "Custom MIME Configuration" property that will identify a file whose contents start with "abcd" as MIME Type " custom/abcd" and with extension ".abcd" would look like the following:

 ```xml